traquito/traquito.github.io/docs/tracker/V1/README.md

     - Voltage Monitor

-!!! info "GPS Details"
-    The GPS uses signals from both the US GPS satellite system as well as the BEIDOU GPS satellite system.

-    The design places the GPS and its antenna pads far away from electrical noise, for improved lock speed and quality.

-    Sensitive GPS areas are shielded with a special arrangement of vias designed to reduce interference.

 #### GPS Details

 The GPS uses signals from both the US GPS satellite system as well as the BEIDOU GPS satellite system.

 The design places the GPS and its antenna pads far away from electrical noise, for improved lock speed and quality.

 Sensitive GPS areas are shielded with a special arrangement of vias designed to reduce interference.

 #### Radio Transmitter Details

 The Radio Transmitter consists of the SI5351A device.

 For stronger transmissions, instead of a single clock source used as the radio signal, two clocks are used, 180 degrees phase from one another for double driving power.